MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/cds-sql-query.md

 ## Troubleshooting authentication problems

 Only Azure Active Directory authentication is supported on the Dataverse endpoint SQL connection.
+The preferred authentication mechanism is "Azure Active Directory – Universal" with multi-factor authentication (MFA).
+However, "Azure Active Directory – Password" will work if MFA is not configured.
 If you try to use other forms of authentication, you will see errors like the following.

 - Error returned when using **Azure Active Directory – Integrated** authentication.